Jae Crowder

 Not being heavily recruited out of high school, Crowder committed to South Georgia Technical College and later Howard College, where he led the team to an NJCAA Men's Division I Basketball Championship in his sophomore season.
 While at Howard College, Crowder was also named State Farm Junior College Player of the Year.
 Later, he transferred to Marquette, where he was named Big East Player of the Year in his senior season.

 After his senior year ended, Crowder declared for the 2012 NBA draft, where he was drafted 34th overall by the Cleveland Cavaliers and traded to the Dallas Mavericks on draft night.
 In 2014, Crowder was traded to the Boston Celtics.
 He spent three years in Boston before being traded back to his draft team, the Cavaliers, in August 2017.
 In 2018, Crowder was traded to the Utah Jazz.
 He was dealt to the Memphis Grizzlies in 2019, and he was traded to the Miami Heat in 2020, with whom he reached his first NBA Finals with the same year.
 In the 2020 offseason, Crowder signed with the Phoenix Suns and reached his second NBA Finals in 2021.
 After disagreements between Crowder and the Suns' front office, both sides mutually agreed on having Crowder sit out for the start of the 2022–23 season.
 He would eventually be traded to the Milwaukee Bucks in 2023.
+In 2024, he signed with the Sacramento Kings.

-Early life and high school career
+Early life

 Jae Crowder was born on July 6, 1990, in Villa Rica, Georgia, to Helen Thompson and basketball player Corey Crowder.
 Crowder attended Villa Rica High School, where he played as starting quarterback for the football team and as starting point guard for the basketball team.
 Crowder spent the summer holidays in Florida, working out and training with his father, then a professional basketball player with 2 years experience in the NBA who was playing in Europe.
 Growing up, he was undersized and overweight, weighing nearly 200 pounds in his junior year.
 Eventually, he called his father to help him lose weight.
 By the end of his junior year, he had grown to 6 ft 4 in and had significantly improved his physical conditioning.